Table of Contents

 • Over time, painful memories lose their emotional charge, allowing for new, healthier perspectives.

-EMDR is widely recognized as an evidence-based treatment for post-traumatic stress disorder (PTSD), anxiety, and other trauma-related conditions.
+EMDR is widely recognized as an research-based treatment for post-traumatic stress disorder (PTSD), anxiety, and other trauma-related conditions.

 What is Brainspotting?